-This meeting covers a range of theoretical and practical demonstrations of both diagnostic and operative hysteroscopic surgery.
+This meeting will cover a range of theoretical topics on diagnostic and operative hysteroscopic surgery.
 Lectures include current and future developments in hysteroscopic procedures, new energy forms and innovative ambulatory surgery.

 The role of hysteroscopy in the management of abnormal uterine bleeding and fertility is explored.
 There is an emphasis on undertaking hysteroscopic procedures in an outpatient setting with guidance on how to optimise and develop such services.